andamira/devela/crates/micros/examples/board/esp32/c3_supermini_oled042/README.md

 The script reports the raw image size after each build.

-An initial release bild of `blink` produced:
+A minimal release of `blink` currently produces:

 ```text
 image size:         272 bytes